Samirdeshkar1808/Airbnb-Clone-Project/README.md

 # Airbnb-Clone-Project
-This Is  only   made for understanding/Learning  WebDevelopment.
+This is  only   made for understanding/Learning  WebDevelopment. there is no intention of Commercial Use.
+It is solely for education purpose only.